This Blog On How Student Loans Affect Qualifying For Mortgage Was UPDATED And PUBLISHED On October 12th, 2020

-- FHA requires a three year waiting period to qualify for a FHA Loan after the short sale date.
+- HUD requires a three year waiting period to qualify for a FHA Loan after the short sale date

 - Student loans that has been deferred at least 12 months are exempt from debt to income ratio calculations.

-- Many mortgage lenders may have lender overlays when it comes to exemption on deferred student loans on VA Loans.
+Many lenders may have lender overlays when it comes to exemption on deferred student loans on VA Loans.